 Admin improved user flow

-For the first prototypes, we started from the improved user flows and designed based on desk research and previous design findings from the new Philips' design language system.
-Low fidelity prototype was used in order to have the first validation with external users.
+For the prototypes, we started from the improved user flows and designed based on desk research and previous design findings from the new Philips' design language system.
+Low fidelity prototype was used to have the first validation with external users.

 Features were presented to leadership and project owner by referencing from where the new experience and requirement was taken.